pnp/graph-connectors-samples/README.md

-# Microsoft Graph connectors samples
+# Copilot connectors samples

-This repository contains [Microsoft Graph connectors](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) samples.
+This repository contains [Copilot connectors](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) samples.

-> We welcome community contributions to the `samples` folder in this repository for demonstrating different use cases with Microsoft Graph connectors.
+> We welcome community contributions to the `samples` folder in this repository for demonstrating different use cases with Copilot connectors.
 If you've built a connector to ingest data from a specific type of data or you've got an interesting concept that you'd like to show, please share your work and help others!

 ## Have issues or questions?

-If you've got questions or experience an issue with any of the samples in this repo, please [create an issue](https://github.com/pnp/graph-connectors-samples/issues/new).
+If you've got questions or experience an issue with any of the samples in this repo, please [create an issue](https://github.com/pnp/copilot-connectors-samples/issues/new).

 ## Authors